Melvin Van Peebles: 1965–1970

-During 1965–66, Mad magazine attempted a French edition and hired Van Peebles as editor-in-chief during its run of only five issues.
+In 1965 and 1966, Mad magazine attempted a French edition and hired Van Peebles as editor-in-chief during its run of only five issues.
 He began to write plays in French, utilizing the sprechgesang form of songwriting, where the lyrics were spoken over the music.
 This style carried over to Van Peebles' debut album, Brer Soul.

 Van Peebles was a prolific writer in France.
 He published four novels and a collection of short stories.
 He completed at least one play, La Fête à Harlem which was also released as a novel, and which he would later make into the musical Don't Play Us Cheap (1970).
 Roger Blin directed La Fête à Harlem with the Les Griots theatrical troupe for the Festival du jeune théâtre in Liège, Belgium in September 1964.
 Van Peebles made his first feature-length film, The Story of a Three-Day Pass (La Permission) (1968) based on a novel by the same title.
 The film caught the attention of Hollywood producers who mistook him for a French auteur after it won an award at the San Francisco International Film Festival as the French entry.
 Van Peebles's first Hollywood film was the 1970 Columbia Pictures comedy Watermelon Man, written by Herman Raucher.
 Starring Godfrey Cambridge, the movie tells the story of a casually racist white man who suddenly wakes up black and finds himself alienated from his friends, family, and job.